 The Honduran Association for Development (AHDESA) has been the project's key partner in the promotion of the improved stoves, model "Justa".
 Up to the reporting date 648 Justa stoves have been installed in households, benefiting 3,755 persons.
-Information on 352 Justa stoves is under verification, and will be reported in June 2011.
+Information on 352 under verification. and will be reported Justa stoves is in June 2011.
 A bidding process for the construction and distribution of material for more than 1,600 Justa stoves is currently underway.
 Results will be reported in June 2011.